-Groundwater samples collected from all existing and newly installed shallow monitoring wells and temporary well will be analyzed for volatiles (USEPA 601 and 602 Methods), TCL semivolatiles, TCL pesticides, and total and dissolved metals (Toxic Pollutants only).
-Samples collected from the newly installed deep monitoring well will be analyzed for TCL volatiles, TCL semivolatiles, and total and dissolved metals (Toxic Pollutants only).
+Groundwater samples collected from all existing and newly installed shallow monitoring wells and temporary well will be analyzed for TCL volatiles, semivolatiles, pesticides, and total and dissolved TAL metals.
+Samples collected from the newly installed deep monitoring well will be analyzed for TCL volatiles and semivolatiles, and total and dissolved TAL metals.

-Surface Water/Sediment Samples -
+Surface Water/Sediment Samples

-- Edwards Creek: Six sample stations - Unnamed Tributary: One sample station
+- Edwards Creek: Six sample stations

+- Unnamed Tributary: One sample station

+- Strawhorn Creek: One sample station

-Surface water and sediment samples will be analyzed for TCL volatiles, TCL semivolatiles, TCL pesticides, and total metals (Toxic Pollutants only).
-Moreover, additional surface water and sediment samples will be obtained form the same stations and will be subject to bioassay tests.
+Surface water and sediment samples will be analyzed for TCL volatiles, semivolatiles, and pesticides, and total TAL metals.
+Additional surface water and sediment samples will be obtained from the same stations and will be subject to bioassay tests.